NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 #### Setup VPS

 - You must rent a VPS (or some provider can give you a free trial).
+- Your VPS must have a public IP address.
 - Choose the provider that place their server on your country/ city because this will give you the lowest ping.
 - Choose the lowest configuration because this don't need a high performance and this will save your money.
 In my case, I choose 1 CPU core, 1 GB of RAM, 100 Mbps with unlimited data usage.
 - Choose the Linux as Operating System.
 Ubuntu is recommended.